labby/foldergallery/README.markdown

 Categories are based on the folderstructure on the server (media-directory = root directory), so they are created automaticly if you sync the filesystem with the database in the foldergallery backend.

+## IMPORTANT
+Jquery core and eventually jquery migrate have to be loaded via frontend template.
+Both files are not loaded via this addon since version 2.2.0

 ## Support/Bugs
 Please report bugs on the LEPTON Addon Forum, where also support is available http://forum.lepton-cms.org/